-User fees are levied quarterly based on individual meter readings and are subject to penalties and interest if they are not paid by the respective due date.
+Water and sewer user fees are levied quarterly based on individual meter readings and are subject to penalties and interest if they are not paid by the respective due date.
 Water liens are processed once a year and included as a lien on the property owner's tax bill.
 Water charges and liens are recorded as receivables in the year of the levy.